WHY I WISH I ELOPED

 I realized I was doing all of this to please other people.

 We ended up spending money on things we no longer have, or forgot.
 Put aside the fact that I’m a photographer for just a second.
 I spent money on decor, food, and pleasing other people when the day should have been more about Brian and myself.
 About two months before our wedding, Brian, who was now helping out more with the wedding plans turned to me and said, “Is it too late to elope?”.
 I, of course, said yes, because we had so much non-refundable retainers out in the world that we’d be losing money.
-Looking back, that’s a pretty sad reason to go through with something that you’re both not super hyped about.
-My preference would have been to elope to Maui or Las Vegas, or somewhere else epic and invite a handful of people and if they can’t make it, we get it.
+Looking back, that’s a pretty sad reason to go through with something that you’re both not super hyped about (it’s also called the “sunk cost fallacy” – look it up and give it a read!).
+My preference would have been to elope to Scotland, or somewhere else epic and invite a handful of people.
+And if they can’t make it, we get it.

-You know what happened after the wedding?
+You know what happened after the wedding (after I changed into my grubby clothes with my wedding hair and makeup and bussed/broke down my own reception tables)?
 Brian and I went home and I cried.
-And not happy tears.

 is look on those ridiculous wedding boards on the internet.
 Know the ones I’m talking about?
 I’ll name a few: WeddingWire, The Knot, WeddingBee, and so many more.
 All those boards do is allow brides to judge each other because they don’t have $7k restroom facilities towed in for their guests.
 Their opinions on elopements and intimate weddings are rude, and downright cruel.
 And also?
 Those opinions don’t matter.